exaloop/codon/docs/intro/faq.md

   is a dynamically-typed language that performs type inference as an optimization, whereas Codon type checks the entire program ahead of time.
 Codon also tries to circumvent the learning curve of a new language by adopting Python's syntax and semantics.

+- **Mojo?** Mojo strives to add low-level programming support/features to the Python language, while also supporting the rest of Python by relying on CPython.
+By contrast, Codon aims to make Python itself more performant by using new type checking and compilation techniques, without trying to be a superset or drop-in replacement.
+Codon tries to minimize new syntax and language features with respect to Python.

 You can see results from [Codon's benchmark suite](https://github.com/exaloop/codon/tree/develop/bench) suite at [exaloop.io/benchmarks](https://exaloop.io/benchmarks).